chesorwell/business/GIVEN.md

 - **My Strengths**
   I am a PRO Generalist, not a Specialist (I may not be a super expert in one domain, but I am very good at fast learning and solving problems from the first principles and then figuring out what has to be done to solve the problem).
 It does not mean that I HAVE TO be a generalist, I understand that it's a disaster on the market, it rather means that I can choose pretty confidently any narrow direction and bet that I'll be successful in it.
 My particular technical strengths are: AI(Prompt Engineering and Agentic Development), Web Development, Fast Prototyping/MVP Development, Business Automation, Proof of Concept Research, High-Level Architecture Design, Trade-Offs Analysis.
 I learn and dive into unknown contexts very fast.
 I can understand how any given business work very fast when I talk to someone who is working in that business.
 - **LEVERAGE but STOP DEVELOPING technical skills** Being a 15+ years Software Engineer, I feel like God here.
 I have a really huge tech scope, particularly in Web Full Stack Development, API integrations and AI Engineering.
 I don't mind to LEVERAGE these skills, but I have to absolutely stop DEVELOPING them, because it's a trap - comfortable technician trap.
+I will only develop ARCHITECTURAL skills to keep up with tech and be able to USE it in my business by making decisions rather than building it with my hands.
 So I deliberately refuse to continue EVER developing my technical skills.
 Even if I will fail in this venture I will get a lower payable job as a Sales Person, but I will never again be back being a comfortable technician.
-I shall stop digging the whole of regret.
+I shall stop digging the whole of regret
 - **BUSINESS VIRTUES vs TECHNICAL VICES**
   Being a technical guy, I must pay close attention to the most common technical vices that most technical founders fall into.
 I shall focus on:
   1. **Problem Discovery** over Solution Hallucination.
 Find a problem worthy of solving, not a solution worthy of discovery where to apply it.